Jack Cock: Playing career

 Cock's first season with the Stamford Bridge club proved to be his most successful, and thereafter his goalscoring record was never as prolific, though he was still top scorer at the club in 1920–21 and 1921–22.
 After scoring one goal in 11 appearances in 1922–23, he was transferred to Everton in February 1923.
 He ended his Chelsea career with a nonetheless impressive 53 goals from 110 games.
 Cock remained on Merseyside for two years, before signing for Plymouth Argyle in March 1925, where he scored 72 League goals in just 90 games, including a club record 32 goals in 39 League games in 1926–27.
 However, the club finished 2nd in the Third Division South in each of his three seasons there and thus missed out on promotion.
 His playing career ended on a high note, though, when he moved to Millwall and scored 92 goals in 135 appearances, helping the club win the Division Three South title in 1927–28.
 His 77 League goals there remained a club record until 1973.
-He is currently Millwall's fourth all-time leading scorer, with 83 goals in all competitions.
+He is Millwall's fourth all-time leading scorer, with 83 goals in all competitions.

 Cock ended his first class playing career with 234 Football League goals from 391 matches.
 He wound down playing for non-league sides such as Folkestone and Walton & Hersham.
 He managed Millwall between 1944 and 1948, leading them to the War Cup South final at Wembley in 1945, where they lost to his old side Chelsea.
 The club's playing squad was hit hard by World War II and they were relegated at the end of the 1947–48 season; he left the job shortly afterwards.

 He made his England debut against Ireland in 1919, and opened the scoring after 30 seconds, which is currently the third-fastest timed England goal of all time.
 He won a second (and final) cap against Scotland in 1920, again scoring.